urbit/docs/docs/arvo/network.md

 necessary results.
 For example, when we poked the `++poke-atom` arm above, we poked %gall, our application server, which was able to respond to our poke directly.
-When the module cannot service the request itself, it sends instructions to another kernel module or application (the the
+When the module cannot service the request itself, it sends instructions to another kernel module or application (through the
 %gall module) to do a specified action, and produces the result from that.